Humanitarian Response

 The Challenges

-In the wake of a climate disaster or humanitarian crisis, people are left reeling, devastated by the loss of family, friends and their homes.
-In the immediate aftermath, people struggle to find the food, water and shelter they need to survive.
-The systems people rely on in their societies—schools, medical care, jobs and government services—are often disrupted.
-In low-income countries, these systems may collapse entirely, as they were already fragile before disasters strike.
+In the wake of a hurricane, earthquake, tsunami or humanitarian crisis, people are left reeling, devastated by the loss of family, friends and their homes.
+In the immediate aftermath, they struggle to find the food, water and shelter they need to survive.
+Emergencies like these are on the rise.

 How We Make Change